SPACEDAO/whitepaper/README.md

 ## Whitepaper
-A Dynamic Dispute Resolution System for the Knowledge Economy
+A Decentralised Dispute Resolution System for the Dynamic DAOs

 ## Pretext
 - what is happening now in the knowledge economy